standimitrovv/standimitrovv/README.md

 ## Hey there!
 I'm Stan 👨‍💻

-Passionate about web development and fitness.
+Currently a second year college student at Technical University of Sofia.
+Passionate about Web Development 💻, Hybrid Athlete 🏃‍♂💪

 The tools I'm using 🛠